chandrakant6492/DeDuCE/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Physical Resource Theory, Department of Space, Earth & Environment,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Chalmers University of Technology, Gothenburg, Sweden

+### Funding
+We acknowledge the funding support from ÅForsk Foundation (Project name: ReDUCE and grant no.: 22-64) and the Belmont Forum, through FORMAS (Project name: BEDROCK and grant no.: 2022-02563).

 ## License
 This model is licensed under the GNU General Public License v3.0 (GPL-3.0).
 It allows users to freely use, modify, and distribute software, ensuring that all modified versions remain free and open under the same license terms.